Sonny Barger: Counterculture era

+As PCP lost popularity, the Hells Angels switched to selling methamphetamine, a market that they have dominated ever since.
+Barger recruited Kenny Maxwell, a former chemist for the Royal Dutch Shell oil company, who taught the Hells Angels how to make methamphetamine.
+In 1967, Barger enlisted Clarence "Butch" Crouch, a biker from Shreveport, Louisiana, and utilized him to form a Hells Angels chapter in Cleveland.
+In December 1967, Barger visited Ohio to oversee the merger of two Cleveland motorcycle gangs to form a local Hells Angels chapter.
+Barger ordered Crouch to eliminate the city's remaining biker gangs in order to conquer the methamphetamine market in the Cleveland area.

-For at least five years beginning in 1967, Barger and the Hells Angels turned over weapons acquired on the black market or locations of weapons, which could otherwise be used by Black Panther Party and Weather Underground radicals, to the Oakland Police Department in exchange for the release of jailed Hells Angels members.
-Oakland police sergeant Edward "Ted" Hilliard testified in 1972 that he accepted guns, dynamite, and grenades from Barger personally in return for deals on arrests during at least fifteen separate meetings, the most recent of which took place in the spring of 1971.
-Hilliard also testified that Barger had offered "to deliver the bagged body of a leftist for every Angel released from jail".
-He denied, however, that authorities permitted crimes committed by the Hells Angels.
+For at least five years beginning in 1967, Barger and the Hells Angels surrendered hundreds of guns and hundreds of pounds of explosives, as well as the locations of caches of weapons and narcotics, to the Oakland Police Department in exchange for the release of jailed Hells Angels members and other considerations from authorities.
+Oakland and Berkeley suffered a spate of approximately 80 bombings in the late 1960s and early 1970s, and police made the arrangement with the Hells Angels in order to acquire black market weapons which could otherwise be used by "subversives" such as Black Panther Party and Weather Underground radicals.
+The Angels were dealing in weapons which were stolen from armories and gun stores, or smuggled from abroad.
+Oakland police sergeant Edward "Ted" Hilliard testified in 1972 that he accepted guns, dynamite, and grenades from Barger personally in return for deals on arrests during at least fifteen separate meetings, the most recent of which occurred in the spring of 1971.
+Hilliard also testified that Barger had offered "to deliver the bagged body of a leftist for every Angel released from jail", an offer Hilliard refused as it "was absolutely out of the question".
+Barger denied ever making such an offer.
+Hilliard insisted, however, that authorities had not permitted crimes committed by the Hells Angels.